Statistical properties of zeta functions' zeros: Conclusion

 \section{Conclusion}

-We considered the statistical properties of the zeta functions.
-In summary, the zeros of number-theoretical zeta functions satisfies many properties which are true for eigenvalues of random matrices.
-The main outstanding problem is the Montgomery conjecture that says that the correlations are the same as for random matrices even if the test functions are not smooth.
+We considered the statistical properties of various zeta functions.
+For the zeros of number-theoretical zeta functions, the main observation is that they satisfies many properties which are true for eigenvalues of random matrices.
+The main outstanding problem (besides the Riemann hypothesis) is to push this similarity to its natural limits and, in particular, show that the Montgomery conjecture about the correlations of the Riemann zeros is true.

-The statistical properties of the Selberg zeta zeros are different from the properties of the eigenvalues of random matrices.
-It is conjectured that the local properties coincide with the properties of the random independent points However, the exact description of these properties is not known.
+Next, we observed that for some of groups $\Gamma\subset SL_{2}( \mathbb{Z }),$ the statistical properties of Selberg's zeta zeros are different from those of the random matrix eigenvalues.
+The exact description of these properties is not known.

-The zeros of dynamical zeta functions are often related to eigenvalues of certain matrices, and the study of their properties depends on the study of the matrix properties.
-Two interesting cases are the case of zeta functions of algebraic curves and the case of Ihara's zeta functions of graphs.
+The statistical properties of the zeros of dynamical zeta functions are not investigated in many cases.
+Two notable exceptions are the zeta functions of curves over finite fields and Ihara's zeta functions.
+However, even in this case there are many unsolved problems.
+For example, it is not known whether the distribution of local statistics for the zeros of Ihara's zeta functions coincide with the corresponding distribution for the random matrix eigenvalues.